SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 # Report Consumer Pathway

-This pathway is for users who mainly need to view, filter, interpret, and use Power BI reports or dashboards responsibly.
+This pathway is for learners who mainly need to view, filter, interpret, and use Power BI reports or dashboards responsibly.

 Report consumers are not expected to build data pipelines, create Lakehouses, write notebooks, or design semantic models.
 Their main responsibility is to understand how to use reports safely, interpret outputs correctly, and avoid inappropriate sharing or export.